getporter/porter/CONTRIBUTING.md

 [Porter Skeletor][skeletor] repository as a template to start, along with the [Mixin Developer Guide][mixin-dev-guide].

+When you create your first pull request, add your name to the bottom of our [Contributors][contributors] list.
+Thank you for making Porter better! 🙇‍♀️

+[contributors]: /CONTRIBUTORS.md
 [skeletor]: https://github.com/deislabs/porter-skeletor
 [mixin-dev-guide]: https://porter.sh/mixin-dev-guide/
 [good-first-issue]: https://porter.sh/board/good+first+issue